-- In my opinion, it is probable that irresponsible money printing worldwide will eventually come home to roost, boosting commodity prices and commodity equities in the long run.
+- In my opinion, it is probable that gargantuan fiscal and monetary stimulus worldwide will lead to dollar debasement and a boost in commodity prices and commodity equities.

 - Historical performance of commodity equities and world demand also argue favorably for investing in them.

-- All the evidence leads me to conclude that commodity equities are a more attractive investment than commodities (futures-based vehicles).
+- Commodity equities are a more attractive investment vehicle than commodities futures-based vehicles.

-- A position in select commodity-sector equities (to supplement the holdings contained in a general equity index) will help protect investors from inflation and currency debasement over the long run and provide portfolio diversification and better risk-adjusted returns.
+- A position in commodity-sector equities will help protect investors from inflation and currency debasement over the long run, and provide portfolio diversification and better risk-adjusted returns.

 - Bernstein on Commodities